Journal — Buyer's Guide · 8 min read

 Two solo shops, both doing KD 500/day in sales, half cash, half card:

-Shop B on Loyverse free: KD 0 software (no card processing fee since cards go through KNET terminal separately) = KD 0/month
+Shop B on Loyverse free: KD 0 software (cards processed through a separate local card terminal, separate from the POS) = KD 0/month POS cost

 Shop C on QuickBiz monthly: KWD subscription (see plans) + 0% card fee = roughly KD 5-15/month